Community Detection in Partially Observable Social Networks: Introduction

 \subsection{Motivation and Main Contributions}

 In this work, we formulate a new problem of detecting overlapping community structures in the context of such an {\em incomplete} network in which some of the nodes and edges are missing.
 To solve the problem, we present \textsf{KroMFac}, a new framework that intelligently combines network completion and community detection methods into one {\em unified framework}, which is the first attempt in the literature.
 To this end, \textsf{KroMFac} first estimates the missing part of the network using a Kronecker generative parameter matrix acquired under the {\em Kronecker graph} model~\cite{kronem}, which basically differs from the well-known link prediction task in machine learning since node labels would never be acquired by link prediction.
 Our important contribution to the proposed framework is based on the insight that including the entirety of recovered nodes and edges in the existing graph may be detrimental to enhancement of community detection accuracy.
 This is because adding more recovered nodes and edges would cause the inference errors to accumulate.
 To address this problem, we characterize and select {\em influential nodes} by {\em centrality ranking}, which tend to have high degrees, in the effort of limiting the accumulated errors in our model.
 Finally, we perform community detection using a state-of-the-art algorithm along with the recovered graph in which influential nodes are added.
-In this study, we focus on {\em nonnegative matrix factorization (NMF)}-based community detection since it is beneficial in accelerating the computation speed while allowing the NMF-based method to be scalable in large-scale networks.
-Thus, we formulate a regularized NMF-aided optimization problem in terms of maximizing the likelihood of the underlying graph to discover the community structures.
+In this study, rather than adopting recently developed deep learning-based approaches, we focus on {\em nonnegative matrix factorization (NMF)}-based community detection due to its considerably better scalability while guaranteeing satisfactory performance.
+More precisely, we formulate a regularized NMF-aided optimization problem in terms of maximizing the likelihood of the underlying graph to discover the community structures.
 After solving the problem, we assign nodes to communities depending on the values of each entry in the factorized affiliation matrix.

 Adopting normalized mutual information (NMI) as a popular information-theoretic performance metric, we empirically verify the superior performance of our proposed approach over two baselines that 1) do not infer missing nodes and edges (Baseline 1) and 2) leverage completion of the entire network (Baseline 2).
 In summary, our main contributions are five-fold and summarized as follows: \begin{itemize} \item design of a new framework, named \textsf{KroMFac}, that intelligently combines network completion and community detection in our incomplete network; \item formulation of a regularized NMF-aided joint optimization problem; \item characterization and selection of influential nodes via ranking, which play a vital role in improving community detection accuracy; \item validation of our \textsf{KroMFac} approach through intensive experiments based on parameter search using both synthetic and real-world datasets; \item analysis and empirical validation of the computational complexity. \end{itemize}